DFE-Digital/publish-teacher-training/guides/adr/0017-migrate-school-data-into-new-relationship-model.md

 The implementation should be designed for production data volumes.
 A SQL-first or bulk approach is preferred where practical.
 If a non-bulk ActiveRecord-heavy approach is chosen, the performance trade-off should be documented.

 The backfill may create separate provider-school or course-school records for the same provider/course and `gias_school_id` only where one of those records represents a main site using `site_code = "-"`.

+This preserves the existing distinction between a normal school relationship and a main-site relationship.
+A main-site relationship is externally visible as `Main Site` through the API and can have its own UUID, so it is not always equivalent to the normal school relationship even when both rows point to the same `GiasSchool`.

 Normal duplicate protection still applies for non-main-site rows.

 Any database uniqueness assumptions that prevent this valid main-site duplicate should be reviewed and amended narrowly.
 The duplicate rule should not be relaxed more broadly than needed.